-United States citizens may apply for their spouse to earn a green card by marriage.
-Similarly, after foreign citizens have lived and worked in the United States and met the qualifications for permanent residency status, they too may apply for a green card by marriage for their new spouse.
+United States citizens may apply for a spouse to earn a green card by marriage.
+Similarly, after foreign citizens have lived and worked in the United States and met the qualifications for permanent residency status, they too may apply for a green card by marriage for a spouse.

 - For beneficiaries already in the United States, they should apply for a change of status to permanent residency.

 - For beneficiaries outside the United States, they should first apply for an immigration visa at the appropriate U.S. Embassy or consulate.

 Another option for green card marriage is available for U.S. citizens.
 The United States also offers a K-1 Visa to a fiancé(e) of a U.S. citizen.
 The K-1 visa is valid for only 90 days during which the green card marriage should take place or the fiancé(e) must leave.
 Since this approach can be expensive and complicated, many prefer to marry outside the United States and apply for permanent residency when they return.
 If you’re interested in a K-1 visa, you may want to talk to an Austin family immigration attorney about your case.

 Marriage Green Cards for Spouses of Lawful Permanent Residents of the U.S.

 After applying and receiving eligibility through the Form I-130 procedure, applicants must wait for a visa number to become available.
 Once the Department of State announces the status of the candidate’s priority date, the beneficiary can then formally apply for permanent residency.

 Whether the sponsor is a citizen or a current permanent resident, eligible minor children of foreign spouses many also immigrate with the foreign spouse.
 The USCIS website outlines additional family-based categories for permanent residency, including widows and widowers of U.S. citizens, as well as parents of U.S. citizens who are over the age of 21.